InDeepShip/InDeepShip/README.md

 Following commands should be executed where **Setup Virtual Enviornemnt** left off.
 1. `cd InDeepShip/aft` run command `python manage.py runserver`
 2. Visit `http://127.0.0.1:8000` in your browser.

+# Run Software
+So above we showed how to start the client code only.
+Or to start the server code.
+However for development, you will want to watch modifications mades to your react client code so you can then build the software and have Django backend render the built static assets and **index.html**.
+Follow the instructions below to set this up.

+1. Open up a terminal session
+2. `cd InDeepShip/bow`
+3. Run `npm run watch` this will watch your js and css files in case there are changes in order to rebundle the client code.

+4. Open another terminal session
+5. Note: Make sure this terminal session has your **python virtaul enviornment** activated.
+6. `cd InDeepShip/aft`
+7. Run `python manage.py runserver` The Django Server should now render the react frontend code.
+8. Visit `http://127.0.01:8000` to view application.